Read about 9 magical waters in Iceland, where to find them and what to expect.

 Photo: Andrés Nieto Porras

-One of the biggest waterfalls in Iceland with a width of 25 metres and a 60 metre drop, Skógafoss an impressive cataract fall that allows travelers to hike the path next to it to witness the drop from up high.
-But don't neglect the sight from down below as legend tells of an old viking treasure being hidden behind the curtains of the waterfall.
+One of the biggest waterfalls in Iceland with a width of 25 meters and a 60-meter drop, Skógafoss an impressive cataract fall that allows travelers to hike the path next to it to witness the drop from up high.
+But don't neglect the sight from down below as legend tells of an old Viking treasure being hidden behind the curtains of the waterfall.
 Perhaps if you stare long enough you'll catch a glimpse.

 Hope you find them all!